hestiaAI/ad-radar/README.md

 |-------|-----------------------|
 | FR    |https://www.legorafi.fr|

+## Developers
+Ad Radar was built using the framework https://github.com/abhijithvijayan/web-extension-starter.
+See their `README` for instructions on how to build the release files.

+To make sure that everything works, we recommend developping with the versions `npm 8.1.2`, `node v16.13.2` and `yarn 1.22.15`.

 ## License
 Ad Radar is under the GNU Affero General Public License.
+See https://github.com/hestiaAI/ad-radar/blob/main/LICENCE for more details.

 ## Partners
 Ad Radar was built under the banner of [_The Eyeballs_](https://eyeballs.hestialabs.org), a project that is part of the [HestiaLabs](https://www.hestialabs.org) project.